joshbegley/nyt-latest/previous.md

 `China and Russia have both given support to Iran during the war that the United States and Israel started.
 But President Trump has made no mention of that.`\
 https://www.nytimes.com/2026/06/15/us/trump-thanks-china-russia.html

-**Democrats Warn Trump Officials Not to Pursue Arch Project Without Congress**\
+**Lawmakers Warn Trump Officials Not to Pursue Arch Project Without Congress**\
-`In a letter to Interior Secretary Doug Burgum and national parks officials, lawmakers said that members of the administration could face fines and even criminal prosecution.`\
+`In a letter to Interior Secretary Doug Burgum and national parks officials, several Democrats and a Senate independent said that members of the administration could face fines and even criminal prosecution.`\
 https://www.nytimes.com/2026/06/15/us/politics/trump-triumphal-arch-congress.html

 **Gov. Gavin Newsom Says Trump Is Investigating Him and His Wife**\